ws-types/ws-angular-x/README.md

 the new syntax of angular 1.x (1.5.8+)

 ## NOTES:
-### 1. All code are built in ES5(commonjs) mode, if you're use higher version, please use babel-loader;
+### 1. All code are built in ES5(commonjs) mode, if you're using a higher version, please use babel-loader;
 ### 2. Anyway, better not run this code in the ES3 environment if you work with javascript, try ES6/ES5 or babel-loader.
 ### 3. If running in the prod mode ,conf the UglifyJS to ignore mangle options because the injection service of angular1.x will breaks by uglify.
-Keep mangle off or try to provide a reversed arr list to prevent uglify breaks the constructor'params name.
-I'll provide all the injections in need later if posible. (now you can use the reserved list in "./webpack/@ngtools/uglify-reserved.js", all the angular ang ui-router injections service will work well in uglifyjs.)
+Keep mangle off or try to provide a reserved arr list to prevent uglify breaks the constructor's params name.
+I'll provide all the injections need later if possible. (now you can use the reserved list in "./webpack/@ngtools/uglify-reserved/index.js", all the angular and ui-router's injection-services will work well with uglifyjs.)

 ## 1. Module in Declaration